mklimek/mklimek.github.io/about.md

 permalink: /about/
 ---

-I'm 25 software developer from Gdańsk, Poland.
+My name is Mateusz Klimek I'm 25 software developer who currently lives in Manchester, UK.

 I've been creating software since 2009, commercially since 2011.

-Right now I'm working in [BrightInventions](http://blog.brightinventions.pl/) which is software house in Gdańsk.

 This is a tech blog mainly about Android, iOS and JavaScript, but keep looking for other interesting stuff.